Home Insurance Without Inspection — Compare No-Inspection Coverage Options (2026)

 Lemonade

 Lemonade is widely considered the gold standard for home insurance without an inspection.
-Founded in 2015, this AI-powered digital insurer built its entire platform around eliminating friction from the insurance buying process.
-Their proprietary underwriting engine analyzes satellite imagery, public property data, weather records, and hundreds of other signals to assess your home's risk β all in seconds, without requiring an inspector.
+Their AI-powered underwriting engine analyzes satellite imagery, public property data, weather records, and hundreds of other signals to assess your home's risk — all in seconds, without requiring an inspector.

 - AI-powered underwriting using satellite + property data